Task 1: The World's Muslim Population:

 Zoroastrianism spread beyond Persia (along with other aspects of Persian culture) after the area was conquered by Alexander the Great in 328 B.C.

-The Avesta is the oldest text of Zoroastrianism.
+is the oldest text of Zoroastrianism.
 The oldest material is the Gathas.
-They are the first seventeen hymns that he wrote.
+They are the first seventeen hymns

 6.)
 What is ethical dualism?